Needing U.S. Credit History to Get A Personal Loan Option

 Credit reports contain your payment and borrowing history, and a score that shows how likely you are to pay back debts on time.

-- This score will prove to be important as future lenders, potential landlords, and employers may pull this score when determining your creditworthiness.
+- This score will prove to be important as future lending partners, potential landlords, and employers may pull this score when determining your creditworthiness.